miladsade96/mysql_notes/notes/chapter-03/README.md

 ---

 ## Compound Join Condition:
+A `compound join condition` is a `combination of multiple conditions` used to `join` tables in a `SQL` query.
+This allows you to specify more complex relationships between the tables.

 #### Joining two `order_items` and `order_item_notes` tables based on two `order_id` and `product_id` columns:
 ```mysql